 The beautiful seaside town Hermanus is situated in Walker Bay on the South Coast of the Western Cape about 90 mins drive from Cape Town.
-The drive itself is stunning; it’s one of the most scenic drives in Cape Town.
-Several different whale species can be seen in the area, but viewing Southern Right whales from Hermanus is world-renowned.
-Walker Bay is a large bay located in the Western Cape province of South Africa between False Bay near Cape Town and Cape Agulhas, the most Southern Point of Africa.
-This is the mating and breeding grounds of the Southern Right whale and they attract more than 150 000 tourists every year to Hermanus.
+Several different whale species can be seen in the area all year, but viewing Southern Right whales from Hermanus is world-renowned.
+The best time for whale watching in Hermanus South Africa is from June to December when large numbers of Southern Right Whales congregate here for mating.